erijones/intrinsic_variation/README.md

 Will Ludington, and David Sivak.

-Raw data from more than 1300 bacterial growth experiments in E. coli and S. aureus are provided in the .xlsx files:
+Raw data from more than 1300 bacterial growth experiments in E. coli and S. aureus are provided in the .xlsx files.
+Each file corresponds to data from one 96-well plate, corresponding to two inoculum sizes of >40 replicates each.
 * ecoli_growth_rep_* files give optical density measurements over time
 * spot_plate_counting_* files give spot plate counts, used to measure inoculum size